raphaelmourad/DeepG4/README.md

     3 mn_log_loss binary         9.59
     4 roc_auc     binary         0.994

-The best practice instead is to use the test data set to evaluate the model :
+Instead of using the training dataset to evaluate the model, the best practice is to use the test dataset :

 ``` r
 predictions <- DeepG4(x.test,y.test,model = "DeepG4_retrained.hdf5")